k8y1b/Airbnb_data_city_classification/README.md

 suitable precision, and with appropriate measures of uncertainty attached when applicable.

-__Pictures__ (7 / 7) Figures and tables are easy to read, with
+__Pictures__ (6 / 7) Figures and tables are easy to read, with
-informative captions, axis labels and legends, and are placed near the relevant pieces of text or referred to with convenient labels.
+informative captions, axis labels and legends, and are ~placed near the relevant pieces of text~ or referred to with convenient labels.

 __Code__ (4 / 4) The code is formatted and organized so that it is easy for others to read and understand.
-It is indented, commented, and uses meaningful names.
+It is indented, ~commented~, and uses meaningful names.
 It only includes computations which are actually needed to answer the analytical questions, and avoids redundancy.
 Code borrowed from the notes, from books, or from resources found online is